piroor/tweet.sh/README.md

 You need to prepare API keys at first.
 Go to [the front page](https://apps.twitter.com/), create a new app, and generate a new access token.
+(If you hope to handle DMs by the `watch-mentions` command, you have to permit the app to access direct messages.)

 Then put them as a key file at `~/.tweet.client.key`, with the format:

 ~~~